joduplessis/keg/README.md

 It's helpful to think in these terms:
 - Keg: overall queue ID
 - Tap: outlet of messages received, identified by an ID
-- Spike: middleware for processing a received message
+- Spike: a reduce orientated middleware for message values
 - Refill: add a message to topic
 - pour(): something like next() (move through the queue)